Privacy Office, Department of Homeland Security.

-- Identifying information, such as name, date of birth, place of birth, biometrics, photographs, passport and/or drivers license information, and other available identifying particulars used to compare the identity of an individual being screened with a known or suspected terrorist, including audit records containing this information;
+1. Identifying biographic information, such as name, date of birth, place of birth, passport or driver's license information, and other available identifying particulars used to compare the identity of an individual being screened with a subject in the TSDB;

-- For known or suspected terrorists, in addition to the categories of records listed above, references to and/or information from other government law enforcement and intelligence databases, or other relevant databases that may contain terrorism or national security information, such as unique identification numbers used in other systems;
+3. References to or information from other government law enforcement and intelligence databases, or other relevant databases that may contain terrorism or national security information, such as unique identification numbers used in other systems;

 Authority for maintenance of the system:

-DHS and its components collect, use, maintain, and disseminate information in the DHS Watchlist Service (WLS) to facilitate DHS mission-related functions, such as counterterrorism, law enforcement, border security, and inspection activities.
-TSDB data, which includes personally identifiable information (PII), is necessary for DHS to effectively and efficiently assess the risk and/or threat posed by a person for the conduct of its mission.
+DHS and its Components collect, use, maintain, and disseminate information in the DHS Watchlist Service (WLS) to facilitate DHS mission-related functions, such as counterterrorism, law enforcement, border security, and inspection activities.
+The TSDB data, which includes personally identifiable information (PII), is necessary for DHS to effectively and efficiently assess the risk or threat posed by a person for the conduct of its mission.

-The Federal Bureau of Investigation (FBI)/Terrorist Screening Center (TSC) is providing a near real time, synchronized version of the TSDB in order to improve the timeliness and governance of watchlist data exchanged between the FBI/TSC and DHS and its component systems that currently use watchlist data.
+The Federal Bureau of Investigation's (FBI's) Terrorist Screening Center (TSC) provides a near real time, synchronized version of the TSDB to DHS in order to improve the timeliness and governance of watchlist data exchanged between the FBI's TSC and DHS and its Component systems that currently use TSDB data.